CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 Additionally, Barton mentions that two more Stoneseeker brothers, Nundro and Tharden, have been camping outside of town.
 However, he hasn't seen them in the past ten days and anticipates their return to resupply at any moment.
 Unbeknownst to Barton, Tharden has passed away, and Nundro is held captive within the mine.

-**Barton's News.** If the characters inquire about the state of business in Tuntin, Barton mentions that the Redbrands are making life difficult for everyone.
+**Barton's News.** If the characters inquire about the state of business in Tuntin, Barton mentions that the Lavender Lancers are making life difficult for everyone.
 They are extorting local businesses and defying the authority of the townmaster.
-If the characters express a desire to take action, he informs them that the Redbrands are regular patrons at the Sleeping Giant tap house.
+If the characters express a desire to take action, he informs them that the Lavender Lancers are regular patrons at the Sleeping Giant tap house.

 ### Edermath Orchard